Skip to contents

 Details

 This function multiplies the relative poverty rate by the average relative poverty shortfall among the poor, resulting in the FGT1 poverty gap index.
 The result represents the average poverty gap across the entire population as a fraction of the poverty line.
+When daily_poverty_line is specified, the function automatically assumes, the scalar is expressed in daily units.
+Because the LIS dataset reports annual income, the function internally converts the provided daily threshold into an annual threshold, multiplying it by 365 (calendar year).

 Examples